zengelan/eks-workshop/content/005_Welcome/_index.md

 #### Overview
 Duration: 3 hours

+{{% notice note %}}
 Please note: At noon today we will be serving lunch and you can continue the lab for an additional hour if needed.
+{{% /notice %}}

 #### Lab 1 - Deploying Risky Container Applications
 - Connect McAfee MVISION Cloud to an AWS Account, deploy some policies to protect Containers